Table of Contents

 Must-do #2: Unlocking the Wonders of Nature at Moraine Park Discovery Center

 Not to be missed!
 We stopped by the center on our way to the Bear Lake area of the park.
 You will find the Moraine Park Discovery Center in Moraine Park.
-They constructed the building in 1923 when this location included 3 hotels plus a 9-hole golf course.
+They constructed the building in 1923, when this location included 3 hotels plus a 9-hole golf course.
 This is the only remnant from that time.
-The location provides maybe the best view of the mountains & valleys in this part of Rocky Mountain National Park.
+The location provides maybe the best view of the mountains and valleys in this part of Rocky Mountain National Park.

 The Moraine Park Discovery Center provides educational exhibits and information about the park’s natural and cultural history, as well as its wildlife and plants.
 Visitors can also attend ranger-led programs and talks, watch wildlife from the viewing area, and learn about the park’s ongoing research and conservation efforts.
 The center is a significant starting point for those interested in exploring the park and gaining a deeper understanding of its unique ecosystems and habitats.

 The Center has a bookstore/gift shop, a gallery displaying donated artwork from the artists in residence program, and a wonderful museum and learning center.
-Staffed by knowledgeable, enthusiastic rangers, interns, and volunteers at the visitor center who are eager to help you have a wonderful experience.
+Staffed by knowledgeable, enthusiastic rangers, interns, and volunteers at the visitor center, who are eager to help you have a wonderful experience.

 Must-do #5: Bear Lake Nature Trail at the End of the Road

-Must-do #6: Fall River Visitor Center a Different Perspective
+Must-do #6: Fall River Visitor Center — a Different Perspective

 The Fall River Visitor Center is on US-34.
 There was plenty of room for parking, and the restrooms were spotless.
 We stopped here on our way to the Trail Ridge Road.
 The nature center has interesting educational displays for all ages, including a nice wildlife gallery.
 There is a well-stocked gift shop with supplies, camping equipment, clothing, and snacks.
 This gift shop has everything you can imagine!
 There is a junior ranger program, and you can get your passport stamped here as well.